wences-sanchez/Knowledge-Base/pages/Introduction to Computation and Programming Using Python (highlights).md

 		- ([Location 3516](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=3516))
 	- -
 	- -
 	- Another positive feature of black-box testing is that it is robust with respect to implementation changes.
-Since the test data is generated without knowledge of the implementation, the tests need not be changed when the implementation is changed. #space
+Since the test data is generated without knowledge of the implementation, the tests need not be changed when the implementation is changed. #ñspace
 		- ([Location 3563](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=3563))
 	- -
 	- -